 So when I moved to Atlanta, I was sure about one thing: I’d live within walking distance to Piedmont Park, this city’s most thriving central park.

-My boyfriend and I found rental two blocks from the park.
+My then-boyfriend and I found rental two blocks from the park.
 Even by urban standards, it’s cramped: our kitchen is so small that only one person can fit inside at a time.
-If I want to wash the dishes while he tries to cook an egg over the stove, there will be a collision.
+If I want to wash the dishes while someone tries to cook an egg over the stove, there will be a collision.
 One of us will just have to wait.

 The Urge to Upgrade